MSA-UNet3+: Multi-Scale Attention UNet3+ with New Supervised Prototypical Contrastive Loss for Coronary DSA Image Segmentation: Experimental results

-These results corroborate our earlier quantitative assessments while providing new insights into SPCL's architecture-dependent optimization characteristics.
-The qualitative comparison in Fig.~\ref{fig10} demonstrates the effectiveness of SPCL through two key improvements: (1) enhanced vessel continuity, particularly in complex branching structures where the baseline model fragments vessels, and (2) superior preservation of thin vessels that conventional approaches often miss.
-These visual improvements align with our quantitative metrics, as illustrated in Table~\ref{table1}.
-The yellow-highlighted regions specifically showcase SPCL's ability to maintain anatomical fidelity in clinically challenging areas, preserving critical vessel connectivity while suppressing background noise, ultimately yielding segmentation that more closely matches ground truth annotations.
+Qualitatively, Fig.~\ref{fig10} demonstrates the effectiveness of SPCL through two key improvements: (1) enhanced vessel continuity, particularly in complex branching structures where the baseline model fragments vessels, and (2) superior preservation of thin vessels that conventional approaches often miss.